 - Financial Implications

-Typically, children under five years of age more resilient, going through a divorce than a 16-year-old.
+Typically, children under five years of age are more resilient, going through a divorce than a 16-year-old.
 Teenagers grow accustomed to their family dynamic, making it challenging to transition from mom and dad living together to now living in a single-parent household.
 A 5-year-old is still getting used to their world so they can make the adjustment with less difficulty.
 Interestingly, adult children of divorce are also affected.
 They tend to be caught in the middle, which can lead to high levels of stress and anxiety.
 You can also seek divorce counseling to save your marriage.

 No matter the age, there are many lasting effects of divorce on children.
 Some of the effects include: